kickscondor/fraidycat/README.md

 The extension will appear in a `dist-webext` folder.
 You can then load that "unpacked" extension from the browser - as a 'temporary add-on', for example, in Firefox.

+To use Fraidycat, click on the 'F' icon in the browser toolbar.

 (Be aware that syncing may not work when using the extension in this way - it does in Chrome, though.)